Emmanuel Sanders Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Season Stats

-- Sanders has racked up 626 yards on 42 receptions with four touchdowns, averaging 41.7 yards per game, on 72 targets.
+- Sanders has 626 yards receiving on 42 catches (72 targets) with four touchdowns this season, averaging 41.7 yards per game.

 - So far this season, 12.3% of the 583 passes thrown by his team have gone Sanders' way.